 For the Healthcare Coalition to achieve its desired functionality during incident response, it must have the capability to address the time stresses and uncertainty of major healthcare emergencies.
 The processes used to coordinate preparedness activities often are not conducive to the emergency context.
 Instead, response methods in this handbook are based upon those set forth in the Incident Command System (ICS) and the National Incident Management System (NIMS).
 The recommended response platform for the Healthcare Coalition can become immediately operational at all times, can focus on the Healthcare Coalition’s tasks as its primary mission, can expand as necessary to support its member organizations, and can sustain operations over time.
 (MSCC, 2009. pV).

-These document stress the need for IEMS by local, state, and federal agencies to come together, but also acknowledges the Healthcare Coalitions are also key stakeholders in preparedness and response to emergencies and needed to be on the same page as the emergency management coordinators at all levels of response.
+These documents stress the need for IEMS by local, state, and federal agencies to come together, but also acknowledges the Healthcare Coalitions are also key stakeholders in preparedness and response to emergencies and needed to be on the same page as the emergency management coordinators at all levels of response.

 Further federal regulations have assisted with expanding the healthcare coalitions directly and indirectly.
-For instance, in September 2016, the Centers for Medicare and Medicaid (CMS) formed the Emergency Preparedness Rule.
+For instance, in September 2016, the Centers for Medicare and Medicaid Services (CMS) formed the Emergency Preparedness Rule.
 According to CMS, the purpose of the rule is to establish national emergency preparedness requirements to ensure adequate planning for both natural and man-made disasters, and coordination with federal, state, tribal, regional and local emergency preparedness systems.
 The following information will apply upon publication of the final rule:

 Requirements will apply to all 17 provider and supplier types.